MrWestburyCS/RasterDemo/README.md

 ## Usage

+You can access the demo online using the GitHub Pages link above.

+Alternatively, you can run it locally:
+1. Clone this repository
-Simply open `index.html` in a web browser to access all demonstrations.
+2. Open `index.html` in any web browser

 ## Technologies